-IRIX 5.3 supports POSIX signal handling as specified in document 1003.1b-1993.
+IRIX supports POSIX signal handling as specified in IEEE 1003.1b-1993.
 This includes FIFO queueing new signals when a signal type is held, up to a system maximum of queued signals.
 (The maximum can be adjusted using systune; see the systune(1) reference page.)

 For more information on the POSIX interface to signal handling, refer to Topics in IRIX Programming and to the signal(5), sigaction(2), and sigqueue(2) reference pages.
-Some POSIX signal-handling functions are used in sample code in "Interprocess Communication" in Appendix A.